Surajsinh-Solanki/arambh-front-end/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Development server
+Run `ng serve --configuration=development` for a dev server.
+Navigate to `http://localhost:4200/`.

+## Stage server
+Run `ng serve --configuration=stage` for a stage server.
+Navigate to `http://localhost:4200/`.

+## Production server
+Run `ng serve --configuration=production` for a production server.
+Navigate to `http://localhost:4200/`.

+## Development build
+Run `ng build --configuration=development` to build the development project.
+The build artifacts will be stored in the `dist/` directory.

+## Stage build
+Run `ng build --configuration=stage` to build the stage project.
+The build artifacts will be stored in the `dist/` directory.

+## Production build
+Run `ng build --configuration=production` to build the production project.
+The build artifacts will be stored in the `dist/` directory.